ucheforgud/alx-system_engineering-devops/0x00-shell_basics/README.md

-This directory is for shell scripting
+This new  directory is for shell scripting